orjangj/cookbook/security/secure_boot.md

 better to take a known, good implementation of a secure bootloader and match it to your needs rather than implementing one from scratch.
-Regardless of whether a vendor or third-party secure boot solution can be leveraged, it is critical that the implementation is started as early as possible as it may take time to get familiar with the security capabilities of the processor, and properly test and verify successful implementation of secure boot.
+Regardless of whether a vendor or third-party secure boot solution can be leveraged, it is critical that the implementation is started as early as possible as it may take time to arrive at a successful implementation of secure boot.

-Every microcontroller or processor have their nuances when it comes to Secure Boot, so make sure you understand the capabilities of the processor before deciding whether the processor fits your security requirements.
-Preferably, you should choose a processor which has built-in support for Root-of-Trust in hardware to ensure secure boot cannot be tampered with.

 Lastly, don't be fooled by a false sense of security.
 Secure boot does not lock the entire system down.
 It only secures the boot process until the OS takes